-Print Controller – a full in-store print portal providing access to all styles of print material, from shelf edge labels, ingredient stickers, shelf talkers and digital signage.
-Integrated tasks within Unified Comms and Process recognise that communication to both store teams and customers is paramount to driving sales, compliance, customer experience and engagement.
+Print Controller provides a complete in-store print portal giving access to all styles of print material, from shelf edge labels, ingredient stickers, shelf talkers and digital signage.
+Integrated tasks within Unified Comms and Process recognise that communication to store teams and customers is paramount to driving sales, compliance, customer experience and engagement.
 The application also benefits from iPIM – a functionally rich Inventory, Product and Information Management tool.

 Discover more about each module by selecting from the tabs below: